PhuocThienTran/PhuocThienTran/README.md

 Here are some ideas to get you started:
 -->

-- 🖥️ I’m currently working on a brand new YouTube programming series!
+- 🖥️ I’m currently working on a brand new YouTube programming series and several clients' projects!

 - 🏫 I’ve university or junior level knowledge in Python programming, Ionic/Angular w/ TypeScript and node.js front-end app development, Laravel, ELoquent ORM, PHP, Sqlite full-stack web-app development and JavaScript w/ p5js indie game development.